The Sound of Music: Original productions

-1981 London revival
+1981 West End revival

 In 1981, at producer Ross Taylor's urging, Petula Clark agreed to star in a revival of the show at the Apollo Victoria Theatre in London's West End.
 Michael Jayston played Captain von Trapp, Honor Blackman was the Baroness and June Bronhill played the Mother Abbess.
 Other notable cast members included Helen Anker, John Bennett and Martina Grant.
 Despite her misgivings that, at age 49, she was too old to play the role convincingly, Clark opened to unanimous rave reviews and the largest advance sale in the history of British theatre at that time.
 Maria von Trapp, who attended the opening night performance, described Clark as "the best" Maria ever.
 Clark extended her initial six-month contract to thirteen months.
 Playing to 101 percent of seating capacity, the show set the highest attendance figure for a single week (October 26–31, 1981) of any British musical production in history (as recorded in The Guinness Book of Theatre).
 It was the first stage production to incorporate the two additional songs ("Something Good" and "I Have Confidence") that Richard Rodgers composed for the film version.
 "My Favorite Things" had a similar context to the film version, while the short verse "A Bell is No Bell" was extended into a full-length song for Maria and the Mother Abbess.
 "The Lonely Goatherd" was set in a new scene at a village fair.

-The cast recording of this production was the first to be recorded digitally.
-It was released on CD for the first time in 2010 by the UK label Pet Sounds and included two bonus tracks from the original single issued by Epic to promote the production.

 1998 Broadway revival

 Director Susan H. Schulman staged the first Broadway revival of The Sound of Music, with Rebecca Luker as Maria and Michael Siberry as Captain von Trapp.
-It also featured Patti Cohenour as Mother Abbess, Jan Maxwell as Elsa Schrader, Fred Applegate as Max Detweiler, Dashiell Eaves as Rolf, Patricia Conolly as Frau Schmidt and Laura Benanti, in her Broadway debut, as Luker's understudy.
+It also featured Patti Cohenour as Mother Abbess, Jan Maxwell as Elsa Schraeder, Fred Applegate as Max Detweiler, Dashiell Eaves as Rolf, Patricia Conolly as Frau Schmidt and Laura Benanti, in her Broadway debut, as Luker's understudy.
 Later, Luker and Siberry were replaced by Richard Chamberlain as the Captain and Benanti as Maria.
 Lou Taylor Pucci made his Broadway debut as the understudy for Kurt von Trapp.
 The production opened on March 12, 1998, at the Martin Beck Theatre, and closed on June 20, 1999, after 533 performances.
 This production was nominated for a Tony Award for Best Revival of a Musical.
 It then toured in North America.